asiffer/bio/_posts/2019-01-25-fancy-threat_intel.md

 Obsiously, we want the map.
 Unfortunately, the Grafana plugin is not so easy to use with our information.
 I will do my best to find a simple solution to do it from our setup.

+## Worldmap!

+First you need to get a geo-ip database.
+Some free sources exist but in this tutorial we will use those of [db-ip.com](https://db-ip.com/db/lite.php).
+You can either choose IP-to-City or IP-to-Country database.

+First you need to download the csv.

+On the website